moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need-1.md

 ## The Borghese Gladiator and Vase:
 For a few years now, the galerie has been home to two important antiquities from the notorious Italian Borghese Galerie: the Borghese Gladiator and Vase, which are considered as two of the most important legacies of the Hellenestic period (323 BCE - 31 BCE).
 They are to be found at the entrance of the room.

-When you're done admiring the galerie, wave goodbye to the emperors as you cross the roomq, then climb up the main stairs.

 ![borghese-gladiator](../../images/cliffer-rebelo-33Lc6UtlOcw-unsplash.jpg)

+When you're done admiring the galerie, wave goodbye to the emperors as you cross the room, then climb up the main stairs.

 <a name="step5">